DROP YOUR GAME CARDS OFF AT 7381 Rush River Drive

 Given that the Greenhaven Soccer Club is a recreational soccer club, we believe that it is important to maintain good sportsmanship during games that turn out to be lopsided.
 Despite the SYSL’s efforts at seeding teams fairly in appropriate divisions, there are always instances where one team is far superior to another.
 Despite the valuable life lessons inherent in losing, and losing gracefully, there is a difference between losing a close fought contest and being blown out by a far better team.
 In the latter types of losses, the hurt feelings tend to hinder the ability to absorb the life lessons involved in losing.

-Please click on the link below to read the entire GHSC Policy on Lopsided Games, titled “Lopsided Games – Ways to Keep it Fun and Fair.
+Please see the Policies and Operating Rules for the Sportsmanship Rule adopted in 2016 by SYSL and GHSC.
+Click on the link below for strategies to keep the score down during a Lopsided Game, titled “Lopsided Games – Ways to Keep it Fun and Fair.

 Glossary of Soccer Terms